 It’s also a good idea to have clear, explicit contracts in place to protect both you, your dog clients, and their pet parents.
 Outline the exact services you provide, what you don’t provide, what you’re not liable for, and what is expected of pet owners.

-Include the terms of payment, authorization for you to get emergency medical care for the dog if necessary, pet owner’s liability for property damage and/or physical injuries to dogs or humans done by their dog, and authorization for you to provide special requirements, diet, or medication that the dog requires during their stay in your day care.
+Include the terms of payment, cancellation policies, authorization for you to get emergency medical care for the dog if necessary, pet owner’s liability for property damage and/or physical injuries to dogs or humans done by their dog, and authorization for you to provide special requirements, diet, or medication that the dog requires during their stay in your day care.

 Having these interviews, trial runs, and contracts in place will help protect your business and ensures that your customers, both humans and dogs, have nothing but positive experiences in your doggy day care.

-8. (Gradually) expand your services.
+10. (Gradually) expand your services.

 If you find that running a doggy day care is both profitable and rewarding, you may want to offer additional services.